apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 ### 2. Download open-appsec

-Download the open-appsec for the APISIX helm chart here.
+Download the open-appsec for the APISIX Helm chart here.

 ```json
 wget https://downloads.openappsec.io/packages/helm-
 charts/apisix/open-appsec-k8s-apisix-latest.tgz
 ```

-### 3. Install helm chart
+### 3. Install Helm Chart

-This example `helm install` command is installing the open-appsec for the APISIX helm chart which is based on an extended version of the official APISIX helm chart.
+This example `helm install` command is installing the open-appsec for the APISIX Helm chart which is based on an extended version of the official APISIX Helm chart.

 It will deploy the APISIX gateway as the APISIX Ingress Controller, as well as open-appsec WAF integrated with it.
-It also offers an additional configuration option specifically for open-appsec WAF (see `values.yaml` inside the helm chart and open-appsec [docs](https://docs.openappsec.io/)).
+It also offers an additional configuration option specifically for open-appsec WAF (see `values.yaml` inside the Helm chart and open-appsec [docs](https://docs.openappsec.io/)).

 After deployment, you can assign your K8s ingress resources to the APISIX gateway by configuring them to use the following ingress class: `appsec-apisix`.